 Mission, Facts & Stats

 The GenOM Project at the University of Washington aims to reverse a trend of decreasing underrepresented minority enrollment in Ph.D graduate programs by recruiting minority students into genomics research careers.
 To achieve the goals of enhanced recruitment, retention and training, this comprehensive program has generated a suite of tools and research activities that range across grade levels and support services.
-Ambitious in nature and broad in scope, the GenOM programs target pre-college, undergraduate and graduate students while offering educational tools, research opportunities and financial support.
-Tools that have already been generated include a genetics curriculum for grade school and middle school classrooms with teacher support services; pre-college and undergraduate research opportunities including summer internship program, financial support, and graduate school advising assistance; and graduate opportunities in state of the art research labs at the University of Washington.
+Ambitious in nature and broad in scope, the GenOM programs target pre-college, and undergraduate students while offering educational tools, research opportunities and financial support.
+Tools that have already been generated include a genetics curriculum for grade school and middle school classrooms with teacher support services; pre-college and undergraduate research opportunities including summer internship program, financial support, and graduate school advising assistance.

 Facts and Stats